Efficiency vs effectiveness definition & explanation

-I think many would think efficiency and effectiveness are similar terms for measures.
-If so, think again, since you really need both types of measures when identifying the most suitable goals and measures to assess your marketing or business effectiveness.
+If so, think again, since whatever the type of process you really need both types of measures when identifying the most suitable goals and measures to assess your marketing or business effectiveness.
 It’s fine to say the difference doesn’t matter especially, but I think that understanding the difference helps you create a better set of measures!

-I hope to show you that here where I’ll give a brief definition of each and show examples of efficiency and effectiveness measures applied to digital marketing.
+I hope to show why the difference is important in this article where I’ll give a brief definition of each and show examples of efficiency and effectiveness measures applied to digital marketing.

 Definition of efficiency